JeffersonLab/evio/java/org/jlab/coda/jevio/test/README.md

     Short, minimal guide to test programs that were collected over the years and left as is.

     NO GUARANTEES as to functionality or effectiveness, just dig in and parse it yourself.
+    One possible source of things not working is that most of these programs were written for evio version 4 and may not translate well if assumptions about the format are built in.

 ---------------------------
 | File                                                                   | Function                                                                                                                                                                                                                                                                                                                                                                                         |